-- (1) tune-ups or overhauls of machinery or equipment (if not placed on a depreciation schedule). - (2) damage repairs even if covered by insurance settlements. - (3) maintenance and repairs for all vehicles, machinery, equipment, implements, irrigation and frost protection equipment, etc. - (4) parts and accessories for vehicles and equipment
+- (1) tune-ups or overhauls of machinery or equipment (if not placed on a depreciation schedule). - (2) damage repairs even if covered by insurance settlements. - (3) maintenance and repairs for all vehicles, machinery, equipment, implements, irrigation and frost protection equipment, etc., (even though the questionnaire says to exclude irrigation equipment). - (4) parts and accessories for vehicles and equipment